e-tao/ottawa-playarea/README.md

 ## Introduction
-A web app shows all the palyareas in city of ottawa.
-Use can filter their selctions with different craterias.
+A web app shows all the palyareas in city of Ottawa.
+Users can filter their selctions with different craterias.

 ## Tech stack
- - Frontend
+ - Frontend:
    HTML, CSS, Javascript, Webpack
- - Backend
+ - Backend:
    Express, mariadb database
- - 3rd Party API
+ - 3rd Party APIs:
    MapBox, OpenWeather, Ottawa.ca

 ## Other tools used